barton-willis/alt_eigen/README.md

          [z=2,sspan(matrix([-2],[-1]))]]
 ~~~
 The last two arguments to `alt_eigen` are optional, and they can be in any order.

-The argument `'var=z` uses the name `z` for the eigenvalue, and the argument `maxdegree=1` instructs the code to solve every factor of the characteristic polynomial that has degree at most one.
-The characteristic polynomial is factored over
-the gaussian integers.
+The argument `'var=z` tells Maxima to use the name `z` for the eigenvalue, and the argument `maxdegree=1` instructs the code to solve every factor of the characteristic polynomial that has degree at most one, where the characteristic polynomial is factored over the gaussian integers.

-The output is a list of lists, with each list member of the form `[eigenvalue, eigenspace].` The eigenspace is represented as the span of a list of column vectors.
+The output is a list of lists, with each list member of the form `[eigenvalue, eigenspace]`, where `eigenvalue` is a polynomial in the variable `var` that has been solved for its highest power.

+Each eigenspace is represented as the span of a list of column vectors.
+To represent the span, this package defines a simplifying object `sspan`.
+For the same purpose, the linear algebra package represents a span using a _nonsimplifying_ `span` object.

+When needed, the output is enclosed an `assuming` object that includes assumptions about parameters that are required for the validity of the answer.
+Especially when
+used non interactively, a user will need to check if the output is an `assuming` object.

 __Examples__